 The CAPIF core function shall also invalidate the previously assigned access token when the authorization of all service APIs are revoked for the API invoker.

-To invalidate authorization of an API invoker for some service APIs, the API exposing function shall send an HTTP POST message to that API invoker's "delete" custom resource representation URI in the CAPIF core function with a list of the service APIs that should be revoked.
+To invalidate authorization of an API invoker for some service APIs, the service consumer shall send an HTTP POST message to that API invoker's "delete" custom resource representation URI in the CAPIF core function with a list of the service APIs that should be revoked.

 Upon receiving the HTTP POST message, the CAPIF core function shall revoke the authorization of the API invoker for the indicated service APIs (e.g. it may update the list of unauthorized APIs locally); and shall notify the API invoker of the authorization invalidation using the Notification Destination URI received in the Obtain_Security_Method message.

-In both alternatives, the CAPIF core function shall acknowledge the HTTP request from the API exposing function.
+In both alternatives, the CAPIF core function shall acknowledge the HTTP request from the service consumer.

 NOTE: Functions from 3rd party API provider domain can also access this service operation with sufficient permissions.